• Home

 As a matter of fact, we weren’t able to get to all of them before the sun went down.

-First and foremost, before we set out on our little journey, I contacted Melissa Muntz with Visit Frederick.
+First and foremost, before we set out on our little journey, I contacted Visit Frederick.

-Not only did she point me in the right direction for outdoor wall murals, but also for ALL of the public art in Frederick.
+Not only did they point me in the right direction for wall murals in Frederick Md, but also for ALL of the public art in Frederick.

 Naturally, our first stop was to Downtown Frederick, the public art mecca of Frederick County.